Kryha/bot-busters/CONTRIBUTING.md

 4. Create your patch, **including appropriate test cases**.
 5. Follow our [Coding Rules](#rules).
-6. Run the full zkStates test suite, as described in the [Readme][readme], and ensure that all tests pass.
+6. Run the full Bot-Busters test suite, as described in the [Readme][readme], and ensure that all tests pass.
 7. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions